Interpersonal Psychotherapy Course (IPT)

 • a statement from the Clinical lead or MH Commissioner indicating a wish to commission IPT as part of the IAPT service

 • availability to attend all 5 training days, plus one follow up day and complete four cases of IPT under supervision within one year of starting training

 IPT course is funded by Health Education England for High Intensity Therapists who meet above eligibility criteria and who are in existing employment in an organisation delivering IAPT services.
 If you do meet above criteria but your organisation is not part of IAPT service/is not commissioned by NHS, you will have to fund IPT training yourself or look for funding from your organisation.

 Applying for the course

-To book a place on this course please download and complete the form (located on the right hand side of this website) and send to NSCAP along with a reflective reformulation, a recorded interactive role play, a statement of support from a current supervisor, a statement of support from a current line manager, a statement of support from service Commissioner/Clinical Lead.
+To be able to secure a funded place on this course, your organisation needs to be identified by the Health Education England (HEE) as in need of the IPT Training - if you meet this criteria/if your organisation has been identified by the HEE, then please download and complete the form (located on the right hand side of this website) and send to NSCAP along with a reflective reformulation, a recorded interactive role play, a statement of support from a current supervisor, a statement of support from a current line manager, a statement of support from service Commissioner/Clinical Lead.

 For enquiries please contact: firstname.lastname@example.org